raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 - Barometric pressure sensor
 - Light and colour sensor

 All of these sensors are accessed using the Sense HAT, which provides a simple way to take measurements from the environment.
-Take some time to look at the
+Take some time to look at theg
 [Getting started with the Sense HAT](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat/7) and [Sense HAT data logger](https://projects.raspberrypi.org/en/projects/sense-hat-data-logger/1) projects to learn how to log measurements from these sensors to a csv file.

-There is also a PIR (passive infrared) motion sensor on the Astro Pis on the ISS, which can be accessed using the `gpiozero` library to create a `MotionSensor` object attached **specifically** to GPIO pin 12:
+There is also a PIR (passive infrared) motion sensor on the Astro Pis on the ISS, which can be accessed using the `gpiozero` library to create a `MotionSensor` object attached **specifically** to GPIO pin 12:g

 ```python
 from gpiozero import MotionSensor